How To Write An Affirmation That Works32 comments

 But it is not as simple as looking in the mirror and saying “I love you, you are the greatest!” as positive psychology would have you believe.

 You can look in the mirror and say “I love you, you are the greatest!” all day every day but, if you didn’t believe it, it would take forever before any changes in your self attitude were had.
-Affirmations have to be believed for them to work.

 Say what?
 Isn’t trying to change my beliefs the reason to write an affirmation in the first place?
+Absolutely!

 If you most of the time believed you can love yourself, then saying “I love you, you are the greatest,” would work to make you feel more confident and steady in that belief each day.
 But if you didn’t believe you were lovable at all, it would remain out of touch, even if you say it a zillion times.